Vegan Cabbage Rolls

 Steps

-• We can cook the potatoes and cabbage together to save time, gas, and also from having to wash two pots.
+• We can cook the potatoes and the cabbage together so we save time, gas, and also avoid washing two pots.
 Let’s see how…

 • First, remove 8 intact leaves from the cabbage.
-If any piece breaks, save it for the filling.
-Remove the harder part of the central rib from each leaf and wash them thoroughly.
+If any piece breaks, keep it for the filling.
+Remove the tougher central rib from each leaf and wash them all thoroughly.

 Vegan cabbage rolls preparation, Eat without Belly

 • Peel the potatoes and cut them into chunks.
-Place them in a large pot with lightly salted cold water.
-When the water starts to boil, add 2 cabbage leaves.
+Place them in a large pot with cold lightly salted water.

 Vegan cabbage rolls preparation, Eat without Belly

-• With a slotted spoon, keep the leaves submerged in water for about 3 or 4 minutes.
-Then drain them and place them on a clean towel to cool.
-Repeat to blanch all the leaves.
+• Using a skimmer, keep the leaves immersed in the water for about 3 to 4 minutes.
+Then drain them and place them on a clean tea towel to cool.

 Vegan cabbage rolls preparation, Eat without Belly